Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Conclusion

-We test the extension of the FLIMFLAM baryonic model with cosmic web classification, and report the dependence of $\fgas$ on the local IGM overdensity, which is a notable systematic to be addressed with future FRB foreground mapping projects.
+We tested the extension of the FLIMFLAM baryonic model with cosmic web classification and reported the dependence of $\fgas$ on the local IGM overdensity, which is a notable systematic to be addressed with future FRB foreground mapping projects.
 Alternatively, modification of $\fgas$ might be achieved through a baryon painting neural network (e.g., \citealt{Troster:2019, Horowitz:2022, Chadayammuri:2023, Williams:2023}).
-The relationship could be represented using emulators trained in cosmological simulation datasets for machine learning uses, such as CAMELS \citep{Paco:2021CAMELS,Guo:2025}, and incorporated into the FRB foreground mapping data model (see \citealt{Paco:2021, Mohammad:2022} for associated machine learning applications).
+The relationship could be represented using emulators trained with cosmological simulation datasets for machine learning applications, such as CAMELS \citep{Paco:2021CAMELS,Guo:2025}, and incorporated into the FRB foreground mapping data model (see \citealt{Paco:2021, Mohammad:2022} for associated machine learning applications).
+While our analysis is limited to redshift $z=0$, it is straightforward to extrapolate to $z<0.5$ given the mild evolution of feedback in this epoch \citep{Sorini2022}.
+We leave the analysis on higher redshift to future works.

 Although our primary motivation stems from FRB foreground mapping, the broader implications extend to general FRB-based constraints on the cosmic baryon budget.
 Looking ahead, forthcoming radio surveys such as CHIME, DSA-2000, and CRAFT, combined with deep optical follow-ups from Subaru/PFS, DESI, Roman, and LSST, will enable a powerful synergy between radio transients and traditional galaxy surveys.
-This multiwavelength approach promises to significantly advance our understanding of the baryon distribution in the low-redshift universe.
+This multi-wavelength approach promises to significantly advance our understanding of the baryon distribution in the low-redshift universe.